 Check if your inverter is still within its warranty.
 If so, contact the company about the fault.
 If not, contact your solar panel installer for professional advice on replacing it.

 Though serious solar panel system faults are rare, owners reported having other issues with their solar PV systems including:

 Unlike many technical faults, these problems are often possible to solve yourself, or take steps to prevent happening in the first place.

 Here we share their tips on identifying and solving the solar PV problems that owners told us were most common.
 Click on a problem to find out how to solve it.

-Whenever you call a professional, make sure that they are registered with the Microgeneration Certification Scheme (MCS).
+Whenever you call a professional, make sure that they are registered with MCS.
 This ensures that they’re signed up to deliver high standards and you have access to redress if something goes wrong.